 Ingredients

-- Any whole butter — Salted or unsalted (read the intro notes).
+- Any whole butter — Salted or unsalted (read instruction #5 for an optional use of the milk solids).

 - mason jars & lids — 8 or 16 oz wide mouth mason jars work well.
 Best is dark amber tinted to protect from light.
 Ball/Kerr now make "black" lids that provide a more positive seal than the old white ones.